Thyago Vieira

-Thyago Vieira Lucio (born 7 January 1993) is a Brazilian professional baseball pitcher who is a free agent.
+Thyago Vieira Lucio (born 7 January 1993) is a Brazilian professional baseball pitcher for the Guerreros de Oaxaca of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Seattle Mariners, Chicago White Sox, Milwaukee Brewers, and Baltimore Orioles, and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.

 Career

 Seattle Mariners

 On 20 November 2010, Vieira signed with the Seattle Mariners organization as an international free agent for $65,000.
 At the time of his signing, he was the second Brazilian-born pitcher to reach the Major Leagues.
 The first Brazilian pitcher to reach MLB was André Rienzo in Chicago White Sox (2006).
 Thyago made his professional debut with the Venezuelan Summer League (VSL) Mariners, pitching to a 4.00 earned run average (ERA) in 12 games.
 He returned to the VSL Mariners the next year, logging a 3–5 win–loss record and 6.05 ERA in 55 innings of work.
 In 2013, Vieira played for the Low-A Everett AquaSox, pitching to a 4–5 record and 3.84 ERA with 51 strikeouts in 68 innings of work.
 In 2014, Vieira played for the Single-A Clinton LumberKings, recording a 1–1 record and 5.23 ERA in 13 games.
 He returned to Clinton for the 2015 season, and accrued a 1–4 record and 6.97 ERA in 22 appearances for the team.
 After an extended spring training in 2016, he joined the High-A Bakersfield Blaze as a reliever, where he worked extensively with pitching coach Ethan Katz.
 During that year, he registered a 2.84 ERA with 53 strikeouts in 44 1/3 innings pitched.
 His fastball was recorded at up to 103 mph in 2016.

 The Mariners added Vieira to their 40-man roster after the 2016 season.
 He began the 2017 season with the Double-A Arkansas Travelers, and also played for the Triple-A Tacoma Rainiers, logging a 4.00 ERA in 41 appearances between the two clubs.
 Vieira was promoted to the major leagues for the first time on 14 August 2017, and pitched one shutout inning against the Baltimore Orioles before being optioned to Triple-A the next day.